lkesteloot/unsong/unsong.md

 The moment she had dragged her companions from where they had fallen onto the poop deck, they started looking better.
 They stopped seizing.
 They breathed more easily.
 They weren’t awake, but they didn’t look like they were going to die either.
 She panted with exertion as she dragged the last one—Tomas—up the single step.
 James and the Captain were belowdecks; there was no helping them.

 This was so stupid.
 But in a way it also made sense.
 This was Tiferet.
 It reversed the polarity of forces that entered it.
 God was One and His Name was One; at a high enough level of abstraction we were all one with our names.
-Reverse a name, and you get…well, various things.
+Reverse a name, and you get... well, various things.
 Reverse Lin’s name, and you get nil.
 Reverse most people’s names, and you get nonsense.
 Reverse Ana’s name, and nothing happened at all.

 Problem was, almost everything on the ship was kabbalistic nonsense now.
-The crew, the captain, the steering system…especially the steering system.
+The crew, the captain, the steering system... especially the steering system.
 Broken and useless.
 As soon as the ship reached the end of the Culebra Cut it would smash into the side of the canal and they would be done for.

 She ran back to the bridge, pulled the steering mechanism as hard as she could.
 No good.
 She pressed all the buttons she could think of.
 None of them were working.

 She ran back up to the deck, grabbing James’ binoculars as she went.
 Looked out in front of her.
 There, coming ever closer, was the Gamboa Turn.

 She considered her options.
 She could jump off the ship and swim to safety.
 Then everyone else would die and she would be stuck in Central America and maybe get eaten by piranhas.
 She could run back to the bridge and bang on more buttons.
-She could…
+She could...

 Ana Thurmond did something very uncharacteristic.
 She fell to her knees and started praying.

 “God,” she said.
 “I’m a theodician, I should know better than anyone else that you don’t actually answer prayers.
 And I spent most of my life making silly jokes about the Torah and giving You grief for letting evil continue to exist.
 And now I’m with people who want to capture your boat and harass you.
 So, uh there’s that.
 But.
-Um…”
+Um...”

 The problem with knowing theodicy is that it makes it really hard to pray.
 You can’t say “I’m in trouble, so please help me,” because you know that many people are in trouble and die anyway.
 You can’t say “I was a good person, so help me,” because you know that many people were very good and died anyway.
 You can’t say “I know you have some plan for me that I haven’t fulfilled yet,” because you know that many people died without fulfilling anything.
 Some scholars say that prayer changes nothing but that it is very important that you do it anyway, but when your ship is hurtling towards a rocky bank such subtleties lose their compellingness.